draw vs fade golf

 In contrast, you have to bend your wrist slightly for a draw, creating a closed clubface for a smooth draw and avoiding a hook.

-The Bottom Line: Draw Vs Fade Golf
+The Bottom Line: Draw Vs Fade

 Both draws and fades are shot-shaping techniques that have a crucial role in helping you avoid obstacles and reach the target.